adeerkhan/Face-Embedding/README.md

 - Equipment (GPU) used to train your model

 Important: please write your student number on EVERY PAGE of your report.

+Submission EER:
+-EER is 22.092 pct with TURN
+-EER is 22.081 pct With TURN
+-EER is 44 pct with Resnet Model